Secondary Confirmation During Row Deletion by JS

 _g().getWidgetByCell(delcell).fireEvent("click");

-//Simulate clicking the button
+//Simulate the clicking button.

 }